Will major depression ever go away?

 However, with treatment-resistant depression, standard treatments are not enough.
 They may not help much or your symptoms may improve, just to keep coming back.
 People with major depression may experience partial or total remission, in which their symptoms go away or they don’t experience any symptoms.
 If depression seems to be interfering with your quality of life, your doctor can help you find the combination of treatments that work best for you.

-In addition, severe depression can lead to suicide if you don't get immediate attention.
+In addition, severe depression can lead to suicide attempts or, in some cases, individuals may commit suicide if they do not get immediate attention.
+It is important to limit access to lethal means and to contact a suicide hotline if someone is in crisis.
 If your primary care doctor prescribed antidepressants and your symptoms of depression continue despite treatment, ask your doctor if he or she can recommend a health care provider who specializes in diagnosing and treating mental health conditions.
 It has proven itself well in the treatment of depression and other disorders that do not respond to more traditional methods of treatment.
 Having depression can even make it difficult to treat other medical conditions because the lack of motivation and energy associated with depression makes it difficult for patients to stick to their treatment regimens.

 The answer to this question depends on a variety of factors, such as the type and severity of depression.
 Depression is a serious illness, and for many people living with depression, depressive episodes are recurrent.
-According to Mental Health America, more than 21 million children and adults struggle with depression each year, less than a third of whom receive adequate treatment. .
+According to Mental Health America, more than 21 million children and adults struggle with depression each year, less than a third of whom receive adequate treatment.
+The National Alliance on Mental Illness (NAMI) is a valuable source for statistics and information about depression.